What is your rental criteria?

 CRIMINAL:

 Qwest Property Management, LLC will conduct a criminal background check on all applicants and individuals aged 18 and older who will be residing in the property to determine if there have been any criminal convictions within the previous 5 years.
-A felony conviction related to the following categories of offenses will be grounds for denial: Property offenses, major drug offenses, fraud offenses, and major violent offences against persons.
+A felony conviction related to the following categories of offenses will be grounds for denial: Property offenses, major drug offenses, fraud offenses, and major violent offenses against persons.
 Any other category of offense will not be considered.
+No automatic or blanket exclusions are applied; each applicant is given an individualized review consistent with HUD and Michigan Department of Civil Rights guidance.
 These categories were identified because they involve conduct by a person whose tenancy may present a current or direct threat of harm to others or the risk of substantial damage to the property of others.
 If applicant has an open criminal case(s) or outstanding warrant(s), the applicant will be required to provide a copy of the police report and any other additional related documentation requested so management can determine if the pending criminal concerns would be subject to any of the above categories and if a determination can be made prior to a final resolution being made by the courts.
 Multiple felonies will not be considered unless they are 15 years or older.
-Any sex offense within the last 20 years will not be considered.
+A sex offense within the last 20 years will not be disqualifying, subject to an individualized assessment upon request.
 If an applicant believes that their application was denied in error based on their criminal history, they can request an individualized assessment to review the circumstances of the history and any rehabilitation efforts made by the applicant.

 CO-SIGNERS: